A skillfully crafted agenda sent out in good time is the first vital step towards ensuring that a committee meeting is efficient and effective.

 If you've taken on responsibility for an existing committee, look at some recent past agendas and minutes for guidance on style/level of formality/level of detail for the committee.

 If you've taken on responsibility for a new Committee or Working Party, you'll need to decide, in consultation with the Chair, the appropriate style and level of formality/detail for the committee's agendas and minutes (Rule 9).
-If the new Committee belongs with an existing group of committees (for example, Senate Committees, Academic Council Committees, Faculty Committees) look at examples of the agendas of other committees in the group for guidance.
+If the new Committee belongs with an existing group of committees (for example, Senate Committees, Academic Council Committees, School Committees) look at examples of the agendas of other committees in the group for guidance.
 For such committees, also seek advice from the Executive Officer of the "parent" Committee on specific requirements.

 Make a practice at the start of each year of putting the dates of all scheduled meetings of your committee for the year in your diary (hard copy or electronic), as well as the dates by which agendas must be sent out to members to meet the University requirement (Rule 10) that agendas are dispatched to members at least three working days before the meeting.
 You should also enter the date by which you must start work on the agenda.
 Give yourself sufficient time, being particularly generous if you are inexperienced, as a complex agenda can take a surprising amount of time to prepare to final draft stage, and you must allow additional time for discussion of the draft with the Chair (or in some cases the Steering Committee) and the implementation of any agreed changes.